atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

                             --description "Shell Runner"
 ```

-Refresh the "CI/CD settings" page and expand Runner settings and you'll see your Shell runner:
+Refresh the "CI/CD settings" page and expand "Runner settings".
+You should see your Shell runner:

 ![shell runner list](img/shell_runner_in_UI.png)